leodido/ng-caret-aware/README.md

 #### Note

-Directly changing the scope caret variable (e.g., `$scope.caret += 1`) can lead to incongruences in the API methods due to the nature of AngularJS digest cycle.
+Directly changing the scope caret variable (e.g., `$scope.caret += 1`) can lead to inconsistencies in the API methods due to the nature of AngularJS digest cycle.

 Usage
 -----

 Include AngularJS, and the build you desire (e.g., `dist/caretaware.min.js`).

-Then load the `leodido.caretAware` AngularJS module.
+Then load the **leodido.caretAware** AngularJS module.
 E.g.,

 ```javascript
 var app = angular.module('myAwesomeModule', ['leodido.caretAware']);
 ```

-Instantiate the directive on the element you desire.
+Instantiate the directive.

 ```html
 <input type="text" name="myCursorField" caret-aware="cursor"/>
 ```

-And the parent scope of this element will contain a `cursor` variable (e.g., `$scope.cursor`) tracking the caret position of your element's content.
+And the parent scope of this element will contain a **cursor** variable (e.g., `$scope.cursor`) tracking the caret position of your element's content.

 Alternatively you can simply instantiate it this way: